grails-plugins/grails-paypal/README.md

 * A PaypalTagLib - a tag library that provides the ability to create PayPal "buy now" buttons
 * A Payment domain class - a domain class that is used to store information about Payments

-To get started you need to configure PayPal server and merchant email address in Config.groovy as well as the grails server URL used for absolute links.
+To get started you need to configure PayPal server and merchant email address in application.groovy as well as the grails server URL used for absolute links.
 For example:

 ```groovy
 environments {